AiKell/SQL-Course-Project/README.md

 - **Diverse Roles:** The job postings also illustrate a diversity of specialized roles within the software engineering field.
 Examples include "Staff Software Engineer - MLOps", focusing on machine learning operations, and "Computer Vision Engineer", emphasizing expertise in computer vision technologies.
 This diversity reflects the varied and specialized nature of opportunities available in the global job market.

 ![Top paying roles](/assets/1_top_paying_jobs_histogram.png)
-*Bar graph visualizing the top 10 software engineering positions based on yearly salary; generated using python*
+*Bar graph visualizing the top 10 software engineering positions based on yearly salary; generated using Python*

 ## 2. Skills for Top Paying Jobs
-To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To understand what skills are required for top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.

 ```sql
 WITH top_paying_jobs AS(